zackmdavis/Less_Wrong_Drafts/alignment_implications_of_llm_successes.md

 I agree that [the various coherence theorems suggest that](https://arbital.com/p/optimized_agent_appears_coherent/) the superintelligence at the end of time will have a utility function, which suggests that the intuitive obedience behavior should break down at some point between here and the superintelligence at the end of time.
 As an illustration, I imagine that a servant with magical mind-control abilities that enjoyed being bossed around by me, might well use its powers to manipulate me into being bossier than I otherwise would be, rather than "just" serving me in the way I originally wanted.

-But _when_ does it break down, specifically, under what conditions?
+But _when_ does it break down, specifically, under what conditions, for what kinds of systems?
 I don't think indignantly gesturing at the von Neumann–Morgenstern axioms helps me answer that, and I think it's an important question, given that I _am_ interested in the near-term trajectory of the technology in front of us, rather than doing theology about the superintelligence at the end of time.

 **Doomimir**: Even though—